Megan M Lange

 The required course text is FREE:

-We will be using the OpenStax U.S. History text (ISBN 1-947172-08-5), available online, as a downloadable pdf, print copy, or ibook.
+We will be using The American Yawp OER text, available online, as a downloadable pdf, print copy, or eBook.
 While there are links embedded throughout the course shell, they are here as well:

 pdf download